Skip to main content

 Vocal Ensemble is an extracurricular group that meets after school on Tuesdays throughout the year.
 As a small group of singers, the ensemble prepares more modern and contemporary pieces that span different genres of music.
 Students will work on vocal technique at both an independent and group level to prepare for performances.

-The weightroom club is open to all middle school and high school students who would like to learn more about fitness.
+The weight training club, aka weightroom, is open to all middle school and high school students who would like to learn more about fitness.
 The club runs throughout the year Monday through Thursday and is supervised by an SHR staff member.
 All students interested in participating must register using the athletic registration link found on the South Hunterdon High School webpage.

 • Advisor: Kady Johnson